Caissie Levy: Career

+2002–2019: Early theatrical roles and Frozen

 A week after graduating from AMDA in 2002, Levy was cast in the role of Maureen Johnson in the U.S. national tour of Rent.
-Levy then played Penny Pingleton in both the Broadway (2006) and national touring companies of Hairspray, after understudying the role in the Toronto company.
+She then played Penny Pingleton in both the Broadway (2006) and national touring companies of Hairspray, after understudying the role in the Toronto company.
 She also covered the role of Amber Von Tussle.

 In 2008 Levy starred as Elphaba in the Los Angeles sit-down production of Wicked, alongside Megan Hilty as Glinda.
 She had previously understudied the role on Broadway and briefly served as standby in Los Angeles.
 She next starred as Sheila in the Broadway revival of Hair in 2009 and 2010 at the Al Hirschfeld Theatre, after which she transferred to its West End revival at the Gielgud Theatre.

-In 2011 Levy originated the role of Molly Jensen in Ghost: the Musical, first at Manchester Opera House and then in London's West End at the Piccadilly Theatre.
+In 2011, Levy originated the role of Molly Jensen in Ghost: the Musical, first at Manchester Opera House and then in London's West End at the Piccadilly Theatre.
 In 2012 she transferred to the Broadway production at the Lunt-Fontanne Theatre.
 She is featured on the cast recordings for Hair and Ghost.
 She also sings "Please Don't Let Me Go" on the re-release of composer Scott Alan's album Keys, as well as "Dear Daddy" on composer Bobby Cronin's album Reach the Sky: Bobby Cronin Live at the Beechman and "I Am Yours" on composer Jonathan Reid Gealt's album Thirteen Stories Down.

-In 2013 Levy released the EP With You, performed two concerts at the London Hippodrome Casino, and starred as Sara in the Trip Cullman musical Murder Ballad at the off-Broadway Union Square Theatre.
+In 2013, Levy released the EP With You, performed two concerts at the London Hippodrome Casino, and starred as Sara in the Trip Cullman musical Murder Ballad at the off-Broadway Union Square Theatre.
 She played Fantine in the Broadway revival of Les Miserables at the Imperial Theatre in 2014 and 2015.

+Levy originated the role of Elsa in the stage adaptation of Frozen, which opened in Denver in 2017 and moved to Broadway in February 2018.
+She left the production after two years on February 16, 2020.
+Levy went on to star in the Broadway transfer of Caroline, Or Change as Rose Stopnick Gellman from October 2021 to January 2022.
+In the summer of 2022, she starred in Sarah Silverman's Off-Broadway musical The Bedwetter as Beth Ann.